WJie12/Spider4GalaxyTools/README.md

 pandas

 # To run
-Warning:
-You have to run tools_category.py at first in order to get the URLs.
+Step 1: Change the 'driver_path' to your Chrome driver path.
+[Chrome driver download page](https://chromedriver.chromium.org/downloads)
-- tools_category.py: get all categories of tools and the corresponding URL.
+Step 2: python tools_category.py: get all categories of tools and the corresponding URL.
-- tools.py: get all tools by category.
+Step 3: python tools.py: get all tools by category.

 Tips: